 Ensure that you can access the

-Initiate the DFU process of transferring the image to the device:
+Initiate the DFU process to transfer the image to the device.

 The SMP Server Sample demonstrates how to set up your project to support FOTA updates.

 The sample documentation is from the Zephyr project and is incompatible with the Multi-image builds.
 When working in the nRF Connect SDK environment, ignore the part of the sample documentation that describes the building and programming steps.
 In nRF Connect SDK, you can build and program the SMP Server Sample as any other sample using the following commands: